puppetlabs/puppetlabs-apache/README.md

 #####`mpm_module`

 Configures which mpm module is loaded and configured for the httpd process by the `apache::mod::prefork` and `apache::mod::worker` classes.
 Must be set to `false` to explicitly declare `apache::mod::worker` or `apache::mod::prefork` classes with parameters.
-Valid values are `worker`, `prefork`, or the boolean `false`.
+Valid values are `worker`, `prefork`, or the boolean `false` (on FreeBSD one may also use `itk`, `event` or `peruser`).
 Defaults to `prefork` on RedHat and FreeBSD and `worker` on Debian.
+Note: on FreeBSD switching between different mpm modules is quite difficult (but possible).
+Before changing `$mpm_module` one has to deinstall all packages that depend on currently installed `apache`.

 #####`conf_template`